corymickelson/corymickelson.github.io/source/_posts/Native-Nodejs-Development-Environment-Setup.md

 ![Image of Qt custom build step](../../../../../images/custom_build_step.png)

-Set the command to cmake-js executable, which will be under either your project node modules or global node modules.
+Set the command field to the cmake-js executable, which will be under either your project node modules or global node modules.
 Assuming we are using project node modules your path will look something like this: `node_modules/cmake-js/bin/cmake-js`.
-Set arguments to `build -D`.
+Set the arguments field to `build -D`.
 This is just saying that we want to create a debug build.
-Lastly set the working directory to `%{sourceDir}` to set the working directory to our project root
+Lastly set the working directory to `%{sourceDir}` to set the working directory to our project root.

 ## Running
 We've completed our build configuration now all that is left is our run configuration.